 - 1 cup filtered water

-- 2 tablespoons agave or pure maple syrup optional
+- 2 tablespoons agave or pure maple syrup, if desired

 - Add watermelon and water to a blender.
-Blend the watermelon and water until completely smooth.
+Blend until completely smooth.

 - Add sweetener, if desired, and blend again.
 Transfer to a pitcher.
-Strain through a fine-mesh sieve, if pulp is undesired.
+Strain through a fine-mesh sieve if desired.

 - Stir in mint leaves.
 Cover the pitcher and place in the refrigerator.
-Let chill for at least 1 hour, allowing the mint leaves to flavor the agua fresca and chill.
+Chill for at least 1 hour, allowing the mint leaves to flavor the agua fresca.
 Serve immediately or store up to two days.